Prime Rate

 Graduation: Automatic review after 7 months

-Most secured cards treat you like a second-class citizen.
-Discover gives you actual rewards and reviews your account for graduation to unsecured in just 7 months.
+Most secured credit cards treat you like a second-class citizen.
+Discover gives you actual cash back rewards and reviews your account for graduation to unsecured in just 7 months.

 Best for: Building credit from scratch or rebuilding after mistakes